nion-software/nionswift/docs/graphics.rst

 You can edit the position of the point in the :guilabel:`Inspector` panel.

 You can edit the position of the point by dragging.
+You can limit the movement to be horizontal or vertical by holding the :kbd:`Shift` key while dragging.

 .. _Line Graphic: